wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.08.31 =
+* Encoded definition update for better compatibility with some servers that have post limitation.
+* Improved the code cleanup expression that is applied after removal of known threats.

 = 1.2.07.30 =
 * BETA Release, Only downlod this version if your version does not finish the scan.